 Aside from the obvious physical benefits of exercise that Skateboarding affords us, research has shown it can also help us develop life skills and can contribute to mental health and wellbeing.
 (There’s a lot of cross over between the following.)

 How can skateboarding make us more successful in life?

-Failure, failure, failure… success!
+Resilience.
+Failure, failure, failure… and success!

-As I go into in our video on Falling failure is an essential component of the learning process.
-We fail, we learn from our mistakes (hopefully) and we try again.
-We improve.
-The ability to fall, get back up and learn from that failure, to persevere, and go on to succeed is called resilience.
+As I go into in our video on Falling, failure is an essential component of the learning process.
+We fail, we learn from our mistakes, and we try again.
+The ability to fall, get back up and learn from that failure, in other words, to persevere, and go on to succeed is called resilience.

-As we grow into adults the opportunity to play, an activity that is critical to our wellbeing is reduced considerably.
-Often adults seeking play lead to unhealthy, risky pastimes, such as going to the pub, alcohol and drug use, or casual sex.
+As we grow into adults the opportunity to play, an activity that is critical to our wellbeing, is reduced considerably.
+Often adults seeking play lead to unhealthy, risky pastimes, such as excessive alcohol consumption and drug use, or casual sex.

 Practicing an activity such as skateboarding permits the body to enter a state similar to what is experienced in meditation, dance, or martial arts.
 The connection between body and mind in practicing an activity like skateboarding is particularly good for wellbeing.
 It allows us to disconnect from the worries of everyday life.